Zavael/mm-solver/README.md

 If you have enough quess tries, it can eliminate the remaining cases that could be right.

-It works with masterming game with 8 colors and 5 holes.
+It works with mastermind game with 8 colors and 5 holes.